dclaxto1/nosql-challenge/README.md

 4. How many establishments in each Local Authority area have a hygiene score of 0?

    There are 55 rows in the DataFrame.
-This is the preview of the first 10 rows:
+Preview of the first 10 rows:
     | _id | count |
     |-----|-------|
     |Thanet|1130|